adam-maj/deep-learning/README.md

 # 2. Narratives

-Now that we've explored the constraints in detail, we can look back at the history of progress in deep learning through the lens of constraints.

-With this perspective, a few key milestones stand out above the rest that completely shifted the paradigm of constraints, and each came with significant shifts in narratives about deep learning.
+We can look back at this history of progress in deep learning through the lens of constraints, and see a few key milestones that stand out above the rest which completely shifted the paradigm of constraints and narratives around deep learning.

-These narrative shifts alone had a big impact on progress in the industry [Narrative Distillation, Mimetics].
+These narrative shifts alone had a large impact on progress in the industry, as narratives are particular effective tools for allocating capital and talent toward problems[^18].

 <br />

+[^18]: For those curious, [Kevin Kwok's essay on Narrative Distillation](https://kwokchain.com/2021/09/29/narrative-distillation-1/) an excellent exploration of the power of narratives in capital and resource allocation.

 ### Narrative #1: Deep learning works